happybob007/samples/ruby/3-attachments/README.md

 	req.use_ssl = true

 Congratulations!
-You just completed your second Smartsheet API Ruby walkthrough.
+You just completed your third Smartsheet API Ruby walkthrough.
 We encourage you to play with the script, change it around, and enhance it to get better acquainted with the Smartsheet API.
 Ping us at api@smartsheet.com with any questions or suggestions.

 The Smartsheet Platform team.